jdh8/wbridge5.book/we-open/openings.md

 more than one eligible suit, bid the longest suit.
 If more than one eligible suit is equally long, bid the highest suit.

 Do not consider suit quality.
-In bridge **quantity** is more important than quality.
+In bridge, **quantity** is more important than quality.

 <dl>